What are wind mitigation retrofits and how much does it cost?

 If your home has a clip, you should be receiving a discount if your wind mitigation has “clip” marked.
 However, a “no discount” attachment would be called a toenail, which can be the clip with less than 3 nails into the truss.
 Furthermore, a toenail could also be just a single nail driven at angle through the truss and into the top plate.
 This is very difficult to see, but is able to be determined with older homes without hardware like the clip.

-It is important to review your own wind mitigation form and find out which roof to wall attachment you have in order to save money on homeowner’s insurance.
-Feel free to comment below or text us using the resource center.
+It is important to review your own wind mitigation form and find out which roof-to-wall attachment you have in order to save money on homeowner’s insurance.

 You may also have a single wrap which is a slightly higher discount that the clip.
 A single wrap, wraps over the truss system and has 2 nails on the upside and 1 on the downside.
 View the pictures below: